zoquero/sbench/README.md

 # Features

-It measures how systems perform doing these tests:
+It allows you to measure how your systems perform doing these tests:

 * Memory:
     * allocate, commit and set
 * CPU:
     * multi-threaded floating-point operations (simply sums, substractions, powers and divisions)
-* Disk (filesystem):
+* Disk (well... filesystem):
     * Sequential read
     * Sequential write
     * Multi-threaded random write